An encounter with the breast-cancer industry...

 1/18, 2:40 pm Getting to Thursday

 In the wire-placing department, they considered calling it off because I'd taken that Valium before arriving, therefore before signing their Consent form.
 Even though the surgeon had OKd taking it.
-Even though I was obviously fully alert (wishing I were not).
+Even though I was obviously fully alert (and wishing I were not).

 After much caucusing and probably a call to Legal, they decided they could go ahead and wire me.
 BTW that hurts.
 Especially when they do two mammograms with the wire in place.

 Less than an hour later John was telling me that she said it had gone perfectly.
 A foggy hour or so more then two cans of pop, some saltines and graham crackers.
-I haven't had a soft drink in maybe forty years, but it tasted good.
+I haven't had a soft drink in maybe 40 years, but it tasted good.
 And the salt, lovely.
 Sugar, yum.
 It puzzles me that hospitals give people junk food but maybe the emotional outweighs the nutritional.
-It sure did for me the night before--faced with a restaurant menu that had plenty of healthy items, I went for pasta in a cream sauce and warm chocolate cake--after starting with a martini.
-Gin, butter, cream, chocolate--nutrition shmutrition.
+It sure did for me the night before–faced with a restaurant menu that had plenty of healthy items, I went for pasta in a cream sauce and warm chocolate cake–after starting with a martini.
+Gin, butter, cream, chocolate–nutrition shmutrition.

 Now I've got my wish that it be Thursday.
 Amazing how that works, isn't it?
 Home.
 The down comforter.
 Books.
 Laptop.
 DVDs.
 Drugs.
 It's lovely.